 The protocol dictates that each locationID is surveyed at least once every 5 years.
 One record is expected per startDate in bat_fieldData.
-Each waypoint may have multiple or no child records associated with bathymetry-DataType (shoreline boundary, in-water feature, groundtruth targeted, groundtruth random) within the bat_pointcollection record, depending on whether a waypoint was collected during the survey.
-Each record-ingNumber record from bat_sonarRecord is expected to have one to several child records for every survey track that is collected.
+Each waypoint may have multiple or no child records associated with bathymetryDataType (shoreline boundary, in-water feature, groundtruth targeted, groundtruth random) within the bat_pointcollection record, depending on whether a waypoint was collected during the survey.
+Each recordingNumber record from bat_sonarRecord is expected to have one to several child records for every survey track that is collected.
 One dataFileName and one rawDataFileName record will be created in bat_resultsFile which contain the maps and raw data plus file extensions.
 However, duplicates and/or missing data may exist where protocol and/or data entry abberations have occurred; users should check data carefully for anomalies before joining tables.

-Title: NEON User Guide to Bathymetric and Morphological Maps (NEON.DP4.00132.001) Date: 12/22/2017 Author: Brandon Jensen Revision: A bat_fieldData - > One record expected per locationID.
+bat_fieldData - > One record expected per locationID.
 Field data associated with the field level record.
-This table is linked to the bat_pointcollection and bat_sonarRecord tables through the locationID.
+This table is linked to the bat pointcollection and bat sonarRecord tables through the locationID.